integerndegwa/CollegeManagement/README.md

 # CollegeManagement
 A college management system made in C#
-The main features of the project include: admin login student management course management enrollment management fee management dashboard management
+The main features of the project include:
+-admin login
+-student management
+-course management
+-enrollment management
+-fee management
+-dashboard management
 Instructions on how to run it:
 -A Windows Laptop
 -Download and Install Microsoft Visual Studio 2022